 For employee email accounts, just as we explained the format for professional email addresses, it’s a good idea to follow one of the following formats

-Once you’re all set up with a professional email address, you can start using it to the full potential with the Spark email app.
+Once you’re all set up with a professional email address, you can start using it to its full potential with the Spark email app - which acts a home for managing multiple personal and work email accounts.

 Download Spark for Free and switch to the best email experience.
 If you’re running a business with two or more people, check out Spark for Teams.